Periodic efficient total girth colorings in cubic maps of girth 4 correspond to 3-permutation face colorings: Exchanges

-The cutout $X'$ is also contained in the left-and-center of a $5\times 4$-ycutout $X''$ of the disjoint union of $\Gamma'$ and a 3-cube.
-In $X''$, a 4-cycle with light-blue interior is indicated for an exchange that leads to a $5\times 4$-ycutout $X'''$ of a graph $\Gamma''$ shown to the right of the second ``$\rightarrow$''.
-This sequence, presented so far also as in display (\ref{octaedro}) (where exchange 4-cycles $C$ have $C_0$ given via segments and $C_1$ via colons or diaereses), extends to an infinite sequence of $(2k+1)\times 4$-ycutouts by repeating the addition of a 3-cube to the right and a corresponding exchange.
+\begin{example} Figure~\ref{noera} consists of two horizontal sequences of exchanges, one on top of the other, both with PFCs as in Definition~\ref{pipi} equivalent to RETGCs as in Definition~\ref{opto}.
+The top sequence starts on the left as the union of two $(1\times 4)$ ycutouts forming a $(3\times 4)$ycutout $X$ of a 2-component graph $G$ obtained by identifying the top and bottom horizontal borders of $X$.
+A 4-cycle $C$ with yellow interior allows an exchange of $G$ into a graph $G'$ obtained by top-bottom identification of a corresponding $(3\times 4)$ ycutout $X'$ shown to the immediate right of the leftmost ``$\rightarrow$" in the figure.
+The cutout $X'$ is also contained in the left-and-center of a $(5\times 4)$ ycutout $X''$ of the disjoint union of $G'$ and a 3-cube.
+In $X''$, a 4-cycle with light-blue interior is indicated for an exchange that leads to a $(5\times 4)$ ycutout $X'''$ of a graph $G''$ shown to the right of the second ``$\rightarrow$''.
+This sequence, presented so far also as in (\ref{octaedro}) (where exchange 4-cycles $C$ have $C_0$ given via segments and $C_1$ via colons or diaereses), extends to an infinite sequence of $((2k+1)\times 4)$ ycutouts by repeating the addition of a 3-cube to the right and a corresponding exchange.
 Instead of continuing one more step of such process, a different example of an exchange is given in the figure via a suggested 4-cycle with gray interior.

-The lower sequence in Figure~\ref{noera} starts on its left with a $4\times 4$-bicutout $X$ containing a $4\times 3$-xcutout of a disjoint union of two 3-cubes.
-A pair of 4-cycles, with gray and light-blue interiors, takes via corresponding exchanges to the right of the leftmost ``$\rightarrow$" to a $4\times 4$-bicutout $X'$ of a planar graph.
-In it, a 4-cycle with yellow interior takes to an exchange on the right of the second ``$\rightarrow$" into a $4\times 4$-bicutout $X''$ of a toroidal graph $\Gamma''$.
-In it, a suggested 4-cycle takes to an extension graph $\Gamma'''$ whose {\it genus}, namely the number of handles that must be added to the sphere in order to avoid edge crossings, is 2.
-If we do not extend $X''$, then a handle fails to be attached by the suggested exchange, as exemplified on the left in Figure~\ref{ahiva}, where the exchange is suggested in dashed tracing, with a redrawing of the resulting new pair of edges traversing a new pair of opposite sides cut off the border's cutout, and identification of the resulting three pairs of opposite sides of the shown hexagonal border still yielding a graph of genus 1.
-Colors gray, yellow and light blue were added to three resulting faces for ease of recognition.
-On the other hand, the extension graph $\Gamma'''$ in its $8\times 4$-bicutout $X'''$, admits more exchanges, taking it to graphs with genera $>2$. \end{example}
+The lower sequence in Figure~\ref{noera} starts on its left with a $(4\times 4)$ bicutout $X$ containing a $(4\times 3)$ xcutout of a disjoint union $G$ of two 3-cubes.
+In it, a pair of 4-cycles with gray and light-blue interiors takes, via corresponding exchanges and to the right of the leftmost ``$\rightarrow$", to the $(4\times 4)$ bicutout $X'$ of a planar graph $G'$.
+About it, a 4-cycle $C=C_0\cup C_1$ with yellow interior takes, via an exchange of $C_0$ by $C_1$ and to the right of the second ``$\rightarrow$", to the $(4\times 4)$ bicutout $X''$ of a toroidal graph $G''$.
+In it, a suggested 4-cycle takes, to the right of the third ``$\rightarrow$", to an extension $X'''$, namely the bicutout of a 2-toroidal graph $G^{**}$, so its genus is 2, see Remark~\ref{lastrem}.